Helena Rubinstein Incorporated: Move back to New York City. World War II and its aftermath

 In 1938, after marrying Prince Artchil Gourielli-Tchkonia, a Georgian aristocrat, Rubinstein and her new husband moved back to New York City fulltime.
-In the late 1930s and into the 1940s, more and more women were taken in by advertising by the Beauty industry, and thought if they worked hard and spent about 30 minutes per day on a beauty routine, they could achieve the Rubinstein look.
-By the end of the 1930s, the once small company became and empire.
-Rubinstein's sister, Ceska, was in charge of London, another sister, Manka, was in charge of Paris, and other sisters were employed in the business as well.
-Middle class women, in addition to high society women, started to purchase products from the company and brand.
-The business really expanded as a result, allowing a variety of cosmetics and makeup to be sold globally with display materials always linking Rubinstein to the products that had her name.
+In the late 1930s and into the 1940s, more and more women were influenced by advertising by the beauty industry and thought that if they worked hard and spent about 30 minutes per day on a beauty routine they could achieve the Rubinstein look.
+By the end of the 1930s, the once small company had become an empire.
+Rubinstein's sister, Ceska, was in charge in London, another sister, Manka, was in charge in Paris, and other sisters were employed in the business as well.
+Middle-class women, in addition to high-society women, started to purchase products from the company and brand.
+The business greatly expanded as a result, allowing a variety of cosmetics and makeup to be sold globally with display materials always linking Rubinstein to the products that had her name.

 When World War II started, Rubinstein kept her factories in the United States running at full capacity, with more and more new concepts being developed by the day, while the beauty industry climbed from millions to billions.
 After World War II ended, more prosperity and expansion occurred in the United States which allowed Helena Rubinstein products to be sold not just in her salons, but department stores as well, where women were able to purchase one of the 466 preparations that bore her name.
 Salons were later expanded to include spas and workout gyms allowing women to exercise, receive beauty advice, and have special Rubinstein products made for them.
 Treatment lessons, mostly instructed by Rubinstein's niece, Mala, were also popular at the salons as well.
 Personal massages, facial misting, deep steaming, rubber masks, bubble baths, eye lift classes, and eyelash dying, were all also offered, which at the time was the latest trendy beauty treatments.